StakeItONE/StakeItONE/README.md

- Official GitHub account of StakeIt.ONE http://stakeit.one - Harmony Validator
+ Private GitHub account of StakeIt.ONE http://stakeit.one - Harmony Validator